Enhances security methods

-A Card Management System (CMS) manages the lifecycle of Smartcards – from issuance through to its retirement of use.
+A Card Management System (CMS) manages the full lifecycle of Smartcards.

-In a medium to large organisations it becomes difficult to manage credentials through traditional methods, as these methods do not address security and auditing requirements that usually come with a large scale deployment of smartcards.
-A CMS manages smartcard deployments in a secure and auditable manner, allowing the organisation to: Issue the card, personalise the card with authentication capability, and manage the card post-issuance from a central location.
+In a medium to large organisation it becomes difficult to manage credentials.
+Traditional methods do not address the security and auditing requirements that usually come with a large scale deployment of smartcards.
+A CMS manages smartcard deployments in a secure and auditable manner, allowing the organisation to: Issue the card, personalise the card with authentication capability, and provide centralised card-management post-issuance.

 Smartcards are credit card sized with an embedded integrated circuit or microchip.
 Smartcards can be used to improve security when accessing information, locations or equipment.